-- Year 0: Fresher enters company as coder.
+- Year 0: Fresher enters the company as a coder.
 Gets assigned to training/bench or both

-- Year 1: Gets assigned to a billable project for client.
+- Year 1: Gets assigned to a billable project for a client.
 Learns to code.

 - Year 2: Slogs ass off writing code and also learning other languages etc. Goes onsite.